-The BLEVE event is also highly unlikely due to the mandated requirements for redundant pressure relief systems (valves and safety vents) that are built into each car.
-In addition, this proposed special permit would require a 15 psig maximum loading pressure when LNG is offered for transportation in the DOT 113C120W tank car and the 3 psig/day regulatory allowable pressure gain during transportation.
-The loading pressure was selected because of the 3psig regulatory requirement, 20-day travel time, and the 75 psig pressure setting for relief valve operation.
-These loading conditions are similar to the requirements for ethylene.
-The loading pressure, along with other safety requirements and operational controls reduce the potential of a BLEVE.
+for transportation in the DOT 113C120W tank car and an average 3 psig/day regulatory allowable pressure gain during transportation.
+The loading pressure was selected because of the 3 psig regulatory requirement, 20-day travel time, and the 75 psig pressure setting for relief valve operation.
+These loading conditions are like the requirements for refrigerated ethylene.
+The loading pressure, along with other safety requirements and operational controls minimize the potential of a BLEVE.
 Therefore, it is not possible to state with certainty whether a BLEVE is possible in case of a LNG tank car derailment and what conditions need to be there for such an event to occur.
-However, recent full-scale test with a double walled portable cryogenic tank filled with liquid nitrogen (and whose PRVs operated as designed) and exposed to a > 200-minute engulfing LPG pool fire was neither destroyed nor BLEVEd.
+However, recent full-scale test with a double walled portable cryogenic tank filled with liquid nitrogen (and whose PRVs operated as designed) and exposed to a > 200-minute engulfing LPG pool fire was neither destroyed nor BLEVE'd.
+A test was performed with liquid nitrogen in a ISO portable tank on a flatbed rail car and exposed to a propane pool fire underneath the rail car.
+The results are not conclusive because wind conditions prevented the complete fire engulfment of the tank, and loss of data stream.
+While the flatbed car was seen to bend due to the heat from the fire, there was no significant damage to the ISO portable tank except for loss of vacuum insulation and melting of small parts of the physical insulation.
+BLEVE phenomenon did not occur.